 Greetings comic fans!
-Before I jump into it, I want to give a little disclaimer: Suicide Squad is not an awful movie.
+Before I jump into it, I want to give a little disclaimer: Suicide Squad is not a “god awful” movie.
 I wouldn’t say it’s a “great” movie, like some fanboys are saying.
-But it’s a pretty solid action film with some fun scenes.
-I do not regret spending money seeing it in theaters, and I’d recommend it to any comic/action film fan.
-Totally better than what critics are saying.
+It had some fun scenes in it.
+It was basically The Expendables meets superheroes.
+So if that’s what you’re into, you’ll have a ball.
 With that being said, what wasn’t solid was Jared Leto’s absolutely horrible Joker.
 During the film I would start getting into it, then they’d break up the main story for a Joker scene, and at one point I literally groaned out loud while rolling my eyes.
 Nothing about this Joker was good.
 Some of the reasons aren’t Leto’s fault, while other reasons are.
 There will be a few spoilers, so if you haven’t seen the movie but plan to, you might want to hold off on reading this.
 Also, if you’re a fanboy, and I offend you with this- Feel free to leave your need for validation below.

 First, let me tackle the elephant in the room- his appearance.
 When I first saw the sneak peak picture of Leto as Joker, I thought it was a joke from 4chan.
 I truly mean that.
 Why does Joker have prison tattoos of punchlines and phrases?
 He couldn’t have gotten them in prison as he’s always in solitary confinement, so he must have gotten them at a tattoo parlor… But, why?
 What is the point?
 They don’t do anything for the character.
 Unlike El Diablo where him having tattoos makes sense for the character, tattoos do absolutely nothing for Joker.
 In fact, the tattoos make him look ridiculous, and less menacing.
 Honestly, why do they exist?
 I can not for the life of me figure it out.
 Is it supposed to be “edgy”?
 The infamous one of the word “Damaged” on his forehead is the worst of all.
 This would be like Sinestro getting the word “Fear” tattooed on his forehead.
 It’s the type of thing that would get Joker to say: “That’s not funny.”